hipacc/hipacc.github.io/index.md

 # Overview

-HIPA<sup>cc</sup> allows to design image processing kernels and algorithms in a domain-specific language (DSL).
+Hipacc allows to design image processing kernels and algorithms in a domain-specific language (DSL).
 From this high-level description, low-level target code for GPU accelerators is generated using source-to-source translation.
 As back ends, the framework supports C/C++, CUDA, OpenCL, and Renderscript.
-There is also a fork of HIPA<sup>cc</sup> that targets [Vivado HLS](https://github.com/hipacc/hipacc-vivado).
+There is also a fork of Hipacc that targets [FPGAs](https://github.com/hipacc/hipacc-fpga).

 <img src="/assets/images/hipacc.png" alt="Hipacc" style="width:100%;"/>

-HIPA<sup>cc</sup> allows programmers to develop imaging applications while providing high productivity, flexibility and portability as well as competitive performance: the same algorithm description serves as basis for targeting different GPU accelerators and low-level languages.
+Hipacc allows programmers to develop imaging applications while providing high productivity, flexibility and portability as well as competitive performance: the same algorithm description serves as basis for targeting different GPU accelerators and low-level languages.

 # Example: Linear Filters